 Port St. Lucie, located on the East Coast of Florida, is one of the fastest growing communities in the U.S. according to the 2005 Census Bureau.
-In 1961 it had 250 homes, in 1980 there were 15,000, and in 2012 the Census Bureau estimated a city population of over 168,000 (with 400,000 in the metropolitan area).
+In 1961 it had 250 homes, in 1980 there were 15,000, and in 2019 the population was 201,846.
 Port St. Lucie Beach is located in St. Lucie County.
 Port Saint Lucie started as a development of the General Development Corporation and became a city on April 27, 1961.
 Today the city is home to spring training for the New York Mets.
 There are 3 institutions of higher education here including Indian River State College.

 Port St. Lucie experienced three major hurricanes within 2 years: Hurricane Frances, Hurricane Jeanne and Hurricane Wilma.
-The affects of those storms were severe but residents are rebuilding.
 There are many miles of unspoiled beaches along the ocean, plus many waterways connected to the intercoastal.
 Located about halfway down the east coast of Florida, Port St. Lucie tends to be a bit more low-key than more famous communities to the south.
 The city has had to wrestle with the issue of over-development, a big problem everywhere in Florida.
-PGA golf course courtesy of Wikipedia and Zverzver.
+PGA golf course courtesy of Wikipedia and Zverzver in the public domain.

 Watch this short Youtube video presented by CityofPortStLucie:

 Where to Retire in Port Saint Lucie and Home Prices

 Tradition is a huge planned community that is modeled after a 1950s-era town with Tradition Square, the town center of the community.
 PGA Village is another large community with major golf activities.
 Active adults who live in Port St. Lucie find it is possible to live near the water – either the beach or the intercoastal.
 There are many apartment buildings that offer carefree retirement living and varying degrees of amenities.
-Or you can choose to live in one of the many gated communities in the town or surrounding area (see link at right) According to National Association of Realtors, the median home price in the 2nd quarter of 2021 was $328,000, which is a 27.2% rise from a year earlier.
+Or you can choose to live in one of the many gated communities in the town or surrounding area (see link at left).
+According to National Association of Realtors, the median home price in the 2nd quarter of 2021 was $328,000, which is a 27.2% rise from a year earlier.